 3. Fundraising Event: Pair One-Time Donation With Registration

-The campaign then incorporates impact blocks that showcase examples of things a supporter could skip each month to be able to donate to the nonprofit instead.
-For example, a supporter could choose to donate their $40 tank of gas or a $20 meal delivery.
+The campaign then incorporates impact blocks that showcase examples of things a supporter could skip each month to donate to the nonprofit instead.
+For example, a supporter could choose to donate their $40 tank of gas or $20 meal delivery.

-Strategic use and formatting of donation buttons can increase support across different campaign types.
+Strategic use and formatting of online donation buttons can increase support across different campaign types.
 Think creatively about what types of donate buttons to use, how to place them, and ways to brand them to your mission to engage your audience and encourage donations.

 Subscribe to the Classy Blog